 The Oxford Street lights are usually the first to switch on in London, accompanied by special entertainment, in-store promotions, and performances.
 The big switch-on ceremony attracts about 1 million people.
 Every year, the decoration follows a new theme.
 Altogether there are about 750,000 lights and almost 1,800 decorations.

 Covent Garden Christmas lights mean that lots of Christmas activities are about to start.
 Cobbled piazza and market buildings create a perfect backdrop for the 60-ft (20-m) Christmas tree.
-Some 30,000 festive lights on the tree and about 115,000 lights across the Piazza will be glowing from November 9, 2020, through early January.
-Typically, there is a switch-on ceremony, however, the 2020 edition will go without it.
-Headliners of the switch-on ceremony have welcomed stars like Kylie Minogue.
+Some 30,000 festive lights on the tree and about 115,000 lights across the Piazza will be glowing from early November through early January.
+Typically, there is also a switch-on ceremony with headliners, like Kylie Minogue.